 7. An Influx of Jobs

 The strength of the local job market directly affects home prices, so you want to buy in an area with a low unemployment rate.
 Even better: Buy in a neighborhood where there is above-average job growth, like towns where big employers are moving in.
-High-growth job centers are driving the hottest neighborhoods of 2017, a recent Redfin study found.
+High-growth job centers are driving the hottest neighborhoods of 2017, a Redfin study found.

 8. Good Walkability